5 Best Kananaskis Larch Hikes for Golden Needles This Fall- 2026

 View from the ridge overlooking Spray Lakes and the valley below

-Tent Ridge was my final Kananaskis hike — a perfect way to wrap up both larch season and my time in the region.
+Tent Ridge was my final Kananaskis hike for the season— a perfect way to wrap up both larch season and my time in the region.
 It’s become one of my favourites, combining a bit of everything: a hands-on scramble, a long ridge walk, and panoramic views that seem to stretch forever.
 The ridge forms a horseshoe shape, which gives the trail its name, and it’s best done clockwise for a safer, more natural flow.
 Once you gain the ridge, the trail follows a breathtaking arc high above the valleys below.

 View from Tent Ridge overlooking golden larches and Spray Lakes with distant mountains in the background